mszypulski/fishtank/README.md

 # The Fish Tank Simulation

-**Plese note: To run this software you have to have Adobe Flash Player Standalone [link](http://http://labs.adobe.com/downloads/flashplayer.html) installed.
+**Plese note: To run this software you have to have [Adobe Flash Player Standalone] (http://labs.adobe.com/downloads/flashplayer.html) installed.**

 ###The simulator has the following properties: